Understanding account-level enforcement for product data quality violations

 This article explains the different types of disapprovals, how they can affect your account and the steps that you should take if you have disapproved items in your account or if your account is suspended.
 Learn more about item disapprovals for product data violations

 Merchant Center accounts are reviewed regularly.
 If it's found that your product data isn't in compliance with the product specification requirements, you’ll receive a warning email with examples of the issues that you need to fix, and a timeframe in which to fix your issues.
 During the warning period, your items will continue to appear in Shopping ads.
 (The warning period will also be displayed in your Merchant Center account on the Diagnostics page, under 'Account issues').
 During the warning period, you're eligible to request one courtesy review by either using the review request form or the request review button (if applicable).

 If your account is suspended, you’ll receive a series of emails containing all of the relevant information about data quality issues and account suspension.

-If you do not request a review during the warning period, your data will be reviewed once more at the end of the warning period.
+If you don't request a review during the warning period, your data will be reviewed once more at the end of the warning period.
 If all of your issues are resolved, the warning will be lifted and your ads will continue serving as normal.
-If any of the issues are not resolved, your account will be suspended and all of your items will be disabled from Shopping ads for that feed.
-You'll receive an email notice saying that your account has been suspended.
-You'll also see your suspension status on the Home and the Diagnostics pages of your Merchant Center account.
+If any of the issues aren't resolved, your account will be suspended and all of your items will be disabled from Shopping ads for that feed.
+You’ll receive an email notice saying that your account has been suspended.
+You’ll also see your suspension status on the Home and the Diagnostics pages of your Merchant Center account.